tamtran4869/E-commerce-analysis/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-The purpose of the Udemy course is to deal with real-life, ad-hoc requirements of stakeholders to extract and analyse data from the Maven Fuzzy Factory database - a new online retailer.
-The course included a series of ad-hoc tasks from marketing and website management teams and full reports tasks from the CEO.
+The purpose of the Udemy course is to deal with real-life requirements of stakeholders to extract and analyse data from the Maven Fuzzy Factory database - a new online retailer.
+The course included a series of ad-hoc tasks from marketing and website management teams and full reports tasks from the CEO (which will be in another work with Tableau).

-You can find the detail <a href="https://www.udemy.com/course/advanced-sql-mysql-for-analytics-business-intelligence/">here.</a>
-I highly recommend the course for getting more advance in SQL.
+The detail of the course: <a href="https://www.udemy.com/course/advanced-sql-mysql-for-analytics-business-intelligence/"> Advanced SQL-MySQL for analytics business intelligence.</a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>